 Kulik's small film brims with compassion and, in Martin, it has an unstoppable life force.
-The director's affection for his material and his characters has never been more fervent - something that's revealed in the fully-realized performances that dot "To Find a Man."
+The director's affection for his material and his characters (and this actress) has never been more fervent - something that's revealed in the fully-realized performances that dot "To Find a Man."

 ~Lloyd Bridges and Pamela Sue Martin in a scene from "To Find a Man"